Cite websites, books, articles, ...

 Halliday, David, Robert Resnick, and Jearl Walker.
 Fundamentals of Physics.
 Hoboken, NJ: Wiley, 2013.

-Aside from the way they cite sources in the text, the two styles are very similar.
+The two styles are very similar, aside from the way they cite sources in the text.
 If you're not sure which style to use, ask your instructor.

 The Turabian style is a simplified version of the Chicago citation style.
 Just like the Chicago citation style, Turabian comes in two variations: note and bibliography and author-date.